 But there will be no resting on the laurels of a landmark album where Zara concerned.
 With high profile collaborations pegged alongside both Nike and H&M, a marker North American and Asian tour and a subsequent 16-dates European tour pegged for the Fall, the future looks bright for the fresh faced queen of Swedish pop music and her ongoing global takeover.

 Her latest single Ruin My Life explodes out of the gate as a confident, charismatic, and catchy anthem.
 Over shimmering clean guitar, a steady beat, and airy production, Zara’s dynamic voice stretches from spirited verses into the hypnotic and high-energy hook, “I want you to ruin my life.”
 Slick, sassy, and striking, “Ruin My Life” represents yet another evolution for the internationally renowned star.
-It also heralds much more music to come, setting the stage for her anxiously awaited new record—due out soon.
+It also heralds much more music to come, setting the stage for her anxiously awaited new album ‘Poster Girl’ out on March 5th.

 FOLLOW ZARA LARSSON ON